cerebral/cerebral/packages/docs/content/getting-real/09_server-side.en.md

 "Can I use Cerebral on the server?".
 Yes, technically you can, but you actually should not.
 Cerebral is framework for building applications with user interfaces.
 Running code related to talking to a server on the server does not really make sense.
 What does make sense though is pre-rendering and handle complex flows.

 ### Pre-rendering
 Both [react]() and [inferno]() supports rendering your application on the server.
-But that does not means your application runs on the server.
+But that does not mean your application runs on the server.
 The only thing you need to pre-render your application is state.
 The **Container** for your application can also be use don the server to provide state.

 ```js
 import {renderToString} from 'react-dom/server'